GHsuhail/Doncharcup-web-app/docs/Student-Affairs-App.md

 - the head office set the Academic plan at the beginning of each semester, which include start/end dates for semesterand exams + official holidays.
 ---
 8. **Set Supervision (per profession, per year)**
 ---
+9. **Set Lesson Info.**
+- Setting Day,Time for each lesson will be done though this screen

+---

 #### Glance over the features of other dashboards: